Advanced Topics

 MIMO, Spatial Streams, and Transmit Beam-forming

-The use of the MIMO and Transmit Beam-forming technology in 802.11n/ac/ax/be networks is a serious challenge for wireless analyzers.
+The use of the MIMO and Transmit Beam-forming technology in 802.11n, 802.11ac, and 802.11ax networks is a serious challenge for wireless analyzers.
 Such networks create a very complex, adaptive signal intensity map with dips and bumps, some as small as a few centimeters in volume.
 Because a monitoring device is passive, the WLAN being monitored does not attempt to adapt to it.
 Signals traveling at high rates and transmitted by multiple antennas are also hard to intercept without CRC errors.
-All of the above means that, generally, you should expect a considerably higher percentage of broken frames when monitoring 802.11n/ac/ax/be networks versus the older 802.11 a/b/g ones.
+All of the above means that, generally, you should expect a considerably higher percentage of broken frames when monitoring 802.11n, 802.11ac, and 802.11ax networks versus the older 802.11 a/b/g ones.
 While this is not a problem when you are performing a site survey or measuring signal strength of particular devices, examining individual TCP streams or troubleshooting problems on the per-packet level may become problematic when too many frames are damaged.

-To mitigate these 802.11n/ac/ax/be-specific factors, consider applying the following techniques:
+To mitigate these 802.11n/ac/ax-specific factors, consider applying the following techniques:

 It is important to remember that the capabilities of your monitoring adapter in terms of the number of supported spatial streams must exceed or be equal to the capabilities of the WLAN being monitored.
 In other words, you cannot capture packets being sent from a three-stream AP to a three-stream client using an adapter that supports only one or two spatial streams (but you can capture packets being sent, for example, from a two-stream AP to a two-stream client using a three-stream adapter).
 It is easy to figure out the number of supported spatial streams by looking at the adapter specifications.
 For example, for 802.11ac, the maximum supported rate of 433 Mbps means a one-stream adapter, 876 Mbps means a two-stream adapter, and 1,300 Mbps means a three-stream adapter.